radhikamagaji/Survival-Prediction-of-Heart-Patient/README.md

 # Survival-Prediction-of-Heart-Patient
 The study attempts to find the significant medical factors that play a role in a patient's death due to heart failure.
+The dataset contains medical records of patients and medical attributes, potentially contributing to patients' survival.
+Machine learning models such as Decision Tree and Support Vector Machines were implemented to predict patients' death from their medical records.
+The models were able to identify Serum creatinine and Ejection fraction as the most significant features among those included in their medical records with accuracy of around 75% for tree-based models and 85% for SVM models.